dev-mindware/mindgest-frontend/PROFORMA_INVOICE_USAGE_EXAMPLES.md

 ---

-## 2. Create Proforma Invoice with New Customer and New Items
+## 2. Create Proforma Invoice with New Client and New Items

 ### Request